netarchivesuite/solrwayback/README.md

 * Image search similar to google images
 * Search by uploading a file. (image/pdf etc.) See if the resource has been harvested and from where.
 * View all fields indexed for a resource and show warc-header for records.
+* Configure alternative playback engine to any playback engine using the playback-API such as Open Wayback or PyWb etc.

 ## Live demo